dnarain-astro/docs/astro/lineage-overview.md

 ## What is Data Lineage?

-[Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking and visualizing data from its origin to wherever it flows and is consumed downstream.
-Data lineage can help with everything from understanding your data sources, to troubleshooting job failures, to managing PII, to ensuring compliance with data regulations.
+[Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking and observing data flowing through a data pipeline.
+Data lineage can be used to understand data sources, troubleshoot job failures, manage PII, and ensure compliance with data regulations.

 ## Lineage on Astronomer